Adventure starts here

 Local customs

-• Greet with a slight bow and a polite "konnichiwa" or "arigatou" when appropriate.
+• Greet with a slight bow and polite "konnichiwa"; use basic Japanese phrases (please, thank you).

-• Remove shoes when entering ryokan (traditional inns), some restaurants, temples, and vissa tatami areas; socks should be clean and hole-free.
+• Remove shoes where indicated (ryokan, some restaurants, temples); socks should be clean and hole-free.

-• Follow proper onsen (hot spring) etiquette: wash thoroughly before entering, no swimsuits, tie up long hair, tattoos can be problematic—cover with a sticker or check the facility's policy.
+• Follow onsen rules: wash and rinse thoroughly before entering, no swimsuits, tie up long hair, tattoos may be restricted—cover if required.

-• Use Odakyu Romancecar from Shinjuku (Tokyo) for a direct, comfortable route; reserve seats in advance during peak seasons.
+• Odakyu Romancecar from Shinjuku (Tokyo) is a direct, comfortable option; reserve seats in advance for weekends/holidays.

 Safety